Average Deal Size

 Although keeping track of various metrics may be challenging for sales leaders, Mosaic helps you capture real-time business data and analyze it to derive valuable insights.

 With Mosaic, you can capture real-time ADS data and use it to adjust your revenue goals and sales quota.
-You can go in-depth, breaking down the ADS data by product segments, business locations, or sales reps.
+You can create in-depth sales dashboards, breaking down the ADS data by product segments, business locations, or sales reps.

 Would you like to see how Mosaic can help you monitor the average deal size in real-time?